 When Should I Replace My Old Tires?

 Advancements in tread life have made tire aging a more pertinent issue.
 Some of today’s most advanced tires have a 90,000 mile treadwear warranty.
-If equipped on vehicles only driven infrequently, these tires may require replacement before the tread wears completely down.
-Tires on intermittently used RVs, driven exclusively on weekends, or collector vehicles all face an increased risk of accelerated aging.
+If equipped on vehicles driven infrequently, these tires may require replacement before the tread wears completely down.
+Tires equipped on intermittently used RVs, driven exclusively on weekends, or equipped on collector vehicles all face an increased risk of accelerated aging.
 Be prepared to replace these tires within 6-10 years, no matter how much remaining tread they possess.

 You must decide exactly when to replace your aged tires based on a variety of individual factors.
 Mileage, condition, and maintenance received all contribute to the tire’s safety and usability.
 You should replace tires if you think one of these factors may have compromised the tire’s integrity.
 If you are unsure about what to do, come to Discount Tire for expert analysis and recommendations.